programmfabrik/easydb-documentation/content/technical/api/session/_index.en.md

 All query parameter can also be sent in an HTML form in the request body (content type `application/x-www-form-urlencoded`)

+### Authenticating any user account with a root account

+To login into any user account without knowledge of the users password, provide the `password` in the form `<root login>/<root password>`.

+- `<root login>`: Login of the Root account `root` or any user account that has the system right `root`
+- `<root password>`: Password of the Root account

+Example: to login as the user `user01` without knowing the actual user password, provide `?login=user01&password=root/admin` as URL parameters, where `root` and `admin` are the login credentials of an account with root rights.

 ## Output

 The output depends on the `response_type`.